guildai/guild.ai/pages/docs/start.md

 ```

 !!! note
-    The "noisy" function applies a random component to *loss* so
+    The "noisy" function applies a random component to *loss* ---
     your result will be different.

 Congratulations!
 You've run your first training script with